 - Work Breakdown Structure WBS (grouping and sequencing of project activities and milestones) to provide a logical arrangement of work tasks/activities, with appropriate deadlines or key constraints to be achieved.

 - Proposals, which describe the work activities and how they relate to project objectives and milestones.
-This type of prject documents should draw upon what has been learned and agrred by senior project stakeholders prior to the initiation of the project.
+This type of project document should draw upon what has been learned and agreed upon by senior project stakeholders before initiating the project.

-- Procurement contracts – necessary logistics and techniques used to obtain materials, facilities, manpower and other resources as needed for project execution.
+- Procurement contracts – necessary logistics and techniques to obtain materials, facilities, manpower, and other resources for continuous improvement.

 - Project status reporting, which includes updates on the project at all stages of the implementation life-cycle.

-These five elements are connected to one another by an array of interrelated activities that are common across all project management frameworks.
+These five elements are connected to one another by an array of everyday interrelated activities across all project management frameworks.

-There are many project management frameworks and methodolgies that can be used for handling smaller or larger projects.
+There are many project management frameworks and methodologies that can be used for handling smaller or larger projects.
 Here is a list of the most popular PMFs.

-1) The PMBOK – Project Management Body of Knowledge model provides a comprehensive guide to the field of project management.
-It is used in most of the project management training programs throughout the world.
+- The PMBOK – Project Management Body of Knowledge model provides a comprehensive guide to the field of project management.
+It is used in most project management training programs throughout the world.

-2) PRINCE2 (PRojects IN Controlled Environments) is an agile PMF methodology that has been used for more than 15 years for various projects with fixed scope, fixed time and fixed cost, but it can also be applied to software development and engineering programs.
+- PRINCE2 (PRojects IN Controlled Environments) is an agile PMF methodology that has been used for over 15 years for various projects with fixed scope, fixed time, and fixed cost, but it can also be applied to software development and engineering programs.

-4) BPR methodology (Takeuchi and Nonaka’s Business Process Reengineering) provides a structured approach for business process improvement through reengineering.
+- BPR Methodology (Takeuchi and Nonaka’s Business Process Re-engineering) provides a structured approach for business process improvement through re-engineering.
 This PMF can be used for most non-technical projects. read this article “The New New Product Development Game” to get a better idea of how Hirotaka Takeuchi and Ikujiro Nonaka made this happen.

-- Crystal is a software development framework that is known for its simplicity, clarity and lightness; it has many business process improvement tools that are more suitable for SMEs (small to medium enterprises) or non-IT departments.
+- Crystal is a software development framework that is known for its simplicity, clarity, and lightness; it has many business process improvement tools that are more suitable for SMEs (small to medium enterprises) or non-IT departments.

-9) CMMI (Capability Maturity Model Integration) is a software development process improvement methodology; it provides guidelines for standardizing software development processes, programs and objects.
+- CMMI (Capability Maturity Model Integration) is a software development process improvement methodology; it provides guidelines for standardizing product development processes, programs and objects.
 It can be applied after PRINCE2 or Crystal PMF.